DjangoForAll/Django-Course/Level_6/4_Create_Views_and_Forms/Script/Readme.md

 Till now we were creating forms manually, but Django provides a way to abstract the form creation as well, lets see how that works.

-Similar to `ListView` which we saw earlier to abstract the listing of objects, CreateView abstracts objcect creation.
+Similar to `ListView` which we saw earlier to abstract the listing of objects, CreateView abstracts object creation.

 Lets create a class based view for the `Task` model.